LIST OF ISSUES

 Rights and Freedoms

 The U.S. and Pennsylvania constitutions should be interpreted through an originalist lens.
 Describing the constitutions as "living, breathing" documents does not mean the documents should be adapted to comply or fit neatly with the constant fluctuation of cultural "norms."
 Living and breathing refers to the documents' foundational principles, which are applicable to all times.
 The foundational protections as outlined in the constitutions ARE NOT negotiable.
 As a result of personal experience, the founders' greatest fear was oppression at the hands of the government.
 Freedoms guaranteed in the U.S. and PA constitutions are intended to protect the American citizen from the potential tyranny of the American government.
-This includes the right to bear arms.
-The second amendment to the U.S. Constitution was specifically intended to allow the citizenry to defend themselves against tyranny.
+This includes rights to property and bearing arms.
+To own property and do The second amendment to the U.S. Constitution was specifically intended to allow the citizenry to defend themselves against tyranny.
 The first amendment specifically guarantees the five basic elements of a free society.
 The second amendment ensures that the citizenry can defend themselves against an oppressive government determined to strip its citizens of the rights guaranteed by the first amendment and additional constitutionally protected rights.
 Any infringement upon the fundamental rights recorded in the either the U.S. or Pennsylvania constitution is a threat to individual liberty and the Republic as a whole.
 There can be no compromise on rights and freedoms which are protected by the Constitution.

 Balancing the Budget and Taxes